pulumi/docs/pulumi-hugo/themes/default/content/cloud-engineering-days/_index.md

       link: /resources/pulumi-101-kubernetes-on-azure
       description: |
         Learn the basics of Pulumi using C# and templates to stand up a small Kubernetes cluster on AKS from Azure.

     - title: "Serverless Architecture on AWS"
       link: /resources/serverless-architecture-aws
       description: |
         Explore building up a serverless microservices architecture on AWS using infrastructure as code, cloud engineering principles, and TypeScript.

     - title: "Sharing Code with Pulumi Packages, Abstractions, and More"
       link: /resources/simpler-pulumi-package-authoring
       description: |
         Explore how to start sharing Pulumi code with others.
 Use Go to build a custom architecture for GCP that we’ll compile down into a shareable library.

+    - title: "Securing Deployments with Policy as Code"
+      link: /resources/securing-deployments-policy-as-code
+      description: |
+        The Pulumi team will show you how to enforce best practices by creating policies that scale from a single infrastructure stack to your entire organization.

+    - title: "Getting Started with Infrastructure as Code on DigitalOcean"
+      link: /resources/getting-started-with-infrastructure-as-code-on-digital-ocean
+      description: |
+        In this hands-on workshop, you will learn how to stand up basic services using Infrastructure as Code through a series of hands-on labs.

+    - title: "Getting Started with Infrastructure as Code Azure with Java"
+      link: /resources/getting-started-infrascructure-as-code-azure-java
+      description: |
+        Learn the basics of Azure and Pulumi with a hands-on lab that will take you from deploying a simple static website to deploying a Spring Boot application.

+    - title: "Production-Ready Networking on AWS with Python"
+      link: /resources/production-ready-networking-aws-with-python
+      description: |
+        In this workshop you'll learn to apply Infrastructure as Code concepts to build a hub and spoke network topology with an inspection VPC.

 schedule:
     title: Schedule at a Glance